Higher Gauge Theory with String 2-Groups: The string group

 Given now an abelian group $\sA$, we can consider the hypercohomology of smooth $\sA$-valued \v Cech cochains on $\sG_\bullet$, where the differentials are induced by the two simplicial structures.
 We have the following double complex.

 Note that $V_0$ covers the point $*$ and therefore the bottom line of the diagram above can be chosen to be trivial.
 For simplicity, we shall label the $(p,q)$-cochains by $\CC^{p,q}(\sA):=\CC^\infty(V^{[p+1]}_q,\sA)$ in the following.
-Segal-Mitchison cohomology is now the total cohomology of this double complex.
+Segal--Mitchison cohomology is now the total cohomology of this double complex.
 The underlying differential is

 where $p$ is the \v Cech degree of the cochain that $\delta_{\rm SM}$ acts on.
 We shall always work with normalized cocycles, which become trivial if two subsequent arguments are identical.